Subhasis-Sahu/SFAL-VSD/README.md

      ![image](https://github.com/Subhasis-Sahu/SFAL-VSD/assets/165357439/8d04e77b-c842-42bc-903e-016004d75ae5)

 * Just like the setup check, a hold timing check is between the launch flip-flop -the flip-flop that launches the data, and the capture flip-flop - the flip-flop that captures the data and whose hold time must be satisfied.
 * The clocks to these two flip-flops can be the same or can be different.
 The hold check is from one active edge of the clock in the launch flip-flop to the same clock edge at the capture flip-flop.
 Thus, a hold check is independent of the clock period.
 The hold check is carried out on each active edge of the clock of the capture flip-flop.

-* In the example given below, Consider the second rising edge of clock CLKM.
+* In the example given below,
+    * Consider the second rising edge of clock CLKM.
 The data launched by the rising edge of the clock takes Tlaunch + Tck2q + Tdp time to get to the D pin of the capture flip-flop UFF1.
     * The same edge of the clock takes Tcapture time to get to the clock pin of the capture flip-flop.
     * The intention is for the datafrom the launch flip-flop to be captured by the capture flip-flop in the next clock cycle.
-If the data is captured in the same clock cycle, the intended data in the capture flip- flop (from the previous clock cycle) is overwritten.
+If the data is captured in the same clock cycle, the intended data in the capture flip-flop (from the previous clock cycle) is overwritten.
     * The hold time check is to ensure that the intended data in the capture flipflop is not overwritten.
 The hold time check verifies that the difference between these two times (data arrival time and clock arrival time at capture flip-flop) must be larger than the hold time of the capture flip-flop, so that the previous data on the flip-flop is not overwritten and the data is reliably captured in the flip-flop.

 * The hold check can be mathematically expressed as: `Tlaunch + Tck2q + Tdp > Tcapture + Thold`